SHOSTAKOVICH – “unpacked” and emptied out – a life’s remarkable music

 Every detail of the quartet contributes to its singular character – all six or its movements are marked Adagio, with the fifth movement, Funeral March, given the extra descriptive weight of Adagio molto.
 All are in the key of E-flat Minor, and are played without a break, adding to the concentration of intensities throughout.
 As well, the Quartet gave the work here in the relative gloom of shuttered windows and drawn curtains, heightening the almost funereal atmosphere of the music’s world – not that there was absolute stasis throughout the work, which in places demonstrated both agitated and heavily louring trajectories – but all such impulses were transfixed, encapsulated throughout in a kind of over-riding heartbeat of inexorable transience….

-How strange that Shostakovich’s instructions to the performers were recorded as “Play the first movement so that flies drop dead in mid-air and the audience leaves the hall out of sheer boredom” – here, I felt entranced instead, charmed by the quasi-hymn-like lines and their evanescent harmonies, and definitely left not wanting to leave!
+Interestingly, Shostakovich’s instructions to the performers were recorded as “Play the first movement so that flies drop dead in mid-air and the audience leaves the hall out of sheer boredom” – however, I felt entranced instead, charmed by the quasi-hymn-like lines and their evanescent harmonies, and definitely left not wanting to leave!
 But then, with the Serenade, introduced by the first violin’s sforzando-like exclamation, followed by several of the others’ similarly disconsolate cries (even the ‘cello joins in, after some initial hesitation!), the “dream” took a darker turn, the waltz-tune that follows fraught with anxiety, as were the aggressive pizzicati that punctuated the continued sforzandi!
 The Intermezzo (superbly addressed by Helene Pohl’s frenzied figurations!) felt for much of the time in the nature of sharing a space with a trapped and frightened animal, before calm returned, and the Nocturne’s wonderfully “haunted”, almost creepily luscious melody was sung on Nicholas Hancox’s sonorous viola, before the ensemble took the music on a kind of “walk on the wilderness side” – a real “fled is that music? – do I wake or sleep?” moment in the work!

-The Funeral March grandly reclaimed the work’s focus with both viola and ‘cello soliloquising in between the solemn, more “publicly-delivered” ensembled statements – Rolf Gjelsten’s cello eloquently voiced the private emotions of the music in contrast with the “grander” outbursts, everybody “chording” passionately and ambiently, while the solo instruments gave utterance to their individual lines.
+The Funeral March grandly reclaimed the work’s focus with both viola and ‘cello soliloquising in between the solemn, more “publicly-delivered” ensembled statements – Rolf Gjelsten’s cello eloquently voiced the private emotions of the music in contrast with the grander outbursts, everybody “chording” passionately and ambiently, while the solo instruments gave utterance to their individual lines.
 How like the composer to then counter such focused moments of both public and private feeling with an Epilogue which returned us, as here, to the uncertainty of life’s existence!

-At the end, one could only sit and reflect in the silences that “surged softly backwards” at what visions, strains and impulses the composer had seen fit to thus characterise as his “swan-song” in this genre……very great honour and credit to the players for taking us with them to what felt like such unnerving degrees of visceral immediacy!
+At the end, one could only sit and reflect in the silences that “surged softly backwards” at what visions, strains and impulses the composer had seen fit to characterise as his “swan-song” in this genre……very great honour and credit to the players for taking us with them to what felt like such unnerving degrees of visceral immediacy!
 (Incidentally the Quartet was, in fact not “the end” for its composer, as its music seemed to suggest – the following year he completed a Viola Sonata Op.147, a work dedicated to Fyodor Druzhinin, violist of the aforementioned Beethoven Quartet – sadly Shostakovich died

 in hospital within a month of finishing the work and without ever hearing it performed.)